mongoosePK/Share-Fest-1/README.md

 ## Contribute
 This site is a work in progress.
 Future students will be making improvements.
 We need:
+* form data validation (currently it accepts short numbers, then breaks if you try to sms them)
 * Security review
 * Better error handling
 * Better styling